Gosford Park: Plot

 After the body is discovered, bumbling Inspector Thompson and competent Constable Dexter arrive to investigate.
-It is discovered that Sir William was poisoned before being stabbed.
+They discover Sir William was poisoned before being stabbed.
 Mrs Croft, the head cook, tells her staff about Sir William's history of seducing his female factory workers; those who became pregnant were forced to give their babies up for adoption or lose their jobs.
 Isobel gives Freddie a cheque, which he angrily tears up when confronted by Mabel.
-Inspector Thompson releases the guests without interviewing most of the staff.
+Deferential to the upper class, Inspector Thompson releases the guests with cursory interviews and does not interview most of the staff, who he believes would not have any motive for murder.

-Mary deduces that Lord Stockbridge's valet is the killer.
-When she confronts Parks, he reveals that he is the illegitimate son of Sir William and that his mother was one of his factory workers who died soon after Sir William turned him over to an orphanage.
-It also becomes clear that since Parks did not poison Sir William, he must already have been dead when he was stabbed.
-Parks tells Mary that he is glad that Sir William is dead and does not care who was responsible.
+Mary deduces that Parks is the killer; when she confronts Parks, he reveals he is the illegitimate son of Sir William and that his dead mother was one of Sir William's factory workers.
+Since Parks did not poison Sir William, he must already have been dead when Parks stabbed him.
+Parks tells Mary that he is glad that Sir William is dead and does not care who is responsible.

-As the guests and their servants depart, Freddie, his blackmail scheme with Isobel having failed, pursues a partnership with Anthony, whose business venture has been saved by Sir William's death.
-Despite his fondness for her, Rupert's courtship of Isobel is abruptly ended when she overhears his conversation with Mr Blond about the limits on her inheritance.
+As guests and their servants depart, Freddie, his blackmail of Isobel having failed, pursues a partnership with Anthony, whose business venture has been saved by Sir William's death.
+Isobel overhears Rupert's conversation with Blond abruptly ending his courtship upon learning of the limits of Isobel’s inheritance.

-Lady Trentham and Lady Sylvia discuss Mrs Croft and Mrs Wilson's long-standing feud, and Lady Sylvia reveals that Mrs Wilson's surname used to be Parks.
+Lady Trentham and Lady Sylvia discuss Mrs Croft and Mrs Wilson's long-standing feud, and Lady Sylvia reveals that Mrs Wilson's surname used to be Parks, Parker or Parkinson.
+Overhearing, Mary deduces that Mrs Wilson killed to protect her son, Parks.
 Mary speaks to Mrs Wilson, who admits that she and Mrs Croft are sisters and both had children by Sir William while working at his factory.
-Mrs Croft kept her baby and lost her job, though the child died in infancy, while Mrs Wilson gave up Robert (Parks).
-Realizing Parks was her son and that he intended to kill his father, she poisoned Sir William to ensure his only crime would be stabbing a dead body.
-Mrs Croft comforts Mrs Wilson as Mary says goodbye to Robert, and the last guests leave.
+Mrs Croft kept her baby and lost her job, though the child died in infancy, while Mrs Wilson gave up her son, naively believing Sir William would find an adoptive family.
+Realizing Parks was her son who intended to kill his father, she poisoned Sir William to prevent his crime; consequently, his only transgression was stabbing a dead body.

+Mrs Croft comforts Mrs Wilson as Mary says goodbye to Parks and the last guests leave.